Washington Capitals: Postseason inconsistencies (1982–1996)

 Mike Gartner helped lift the Capitals to becoming a playoff contender in the 1980s.

-In August 1982, the team hired David Poile as general manager.
+One of the new part-owners was Dick Patrick, on whose advice Pollin hired David Poile as general manager.
 As his first move, Poile pulled off one of the largest trades in franchise history on September 9, 1982, when he dealt captain Ryan Walter and Rick Green to the Montreal Canadiens in exchange for Rod Langway (named captain only a few weeks later), Brian Engblom, Doug Jarvis and Craig Laughlin.
 Another significant move was the drafting of defenseman Scott Stevens during the 1982 NHL entry draft (the pick was made by Crozier, prior to Poile's hiring).
 The result of both acquisitions helped the team get a third-place finish in the Patrick Division, which resulted in their first playoff appearance.
 Although they were eliminated by the three-time defending (and eventual) Stanley Cup champion Islanders three games to one, the Caps' dramatic turnaround ended any talk of the club leaving Washington.

 In the 1983–84 offseason, the Capitals traded a first round draft pick for Dave Christian.
 They also traded Dennis Maruk to the Minnesota North Stars for a second round draft pick.
 The regular season had the Capitals gain over 100 points for the first time in their history.
 The Capitals also made a trade with the Los Angeles Kings sending Engblom and Ken Houston for Larry Murphy.
 They also made it to the second round of the playoffs, after defeating the Philadelphia Flyers in a three-game sweep.
 However, they were defeated by the Islanders in the second round.
 The Capitals matched their point total the following season, but had a two-game series lead in the first round disappear against the Islanders as Washington lost the next three games to lose the series.
 In 1985–86, the team had their best record yet, winning 50 games and earning 107 points.
 After defeating the Islanders in a three-game sweep, the Capitals were defeated by the New York Rangers in six games.